MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/ceip-settings.md

 3. **Select** your diagnostic and usage data sharing preference from the dialog and select **Ok**.

-## To configure your preference for sharing data from the Service Manager management server or data warehouse management server
+## Configure your preference for sharing data from the Service Manager management server or data warehouse management server

 1. Use the Service Manager console installed on same machine as Service Manager Management Server or Data Warehouse Management Server (and connect the console to same server), depending on where you want to configure the preference for sharing Service Manager diagnostic and usage data.